gracedorgan/google-vision-test-api/README.md

 ## Deployment

-The backend server is deployed to heroku [here](https://google-vision-test.herokuapp.com/).
+Can be deployed to heroku.

 ## Authors
 * Grace Dorgan '21